garbados/couchdb/share/doc/src/ddocs.rst

    The reason lies deep inside in mechanism how `map` and `reduce` functions are processed by Query Server.
 Let's take a look on `map` functions first:

    #.
-CouchDB sends all `map` functions for processed design document to
+Cloudant sends all `map` functions for processed design document to
       Query Server.
    #.
 Query Server handles them one by one, compiles and puts them onto an
       internal stack.
    #.
-After all `map` functions had been processed, CouchDB will send the
+After all `map` functions had been processed, Cloudant will send the
       remaining documents to index one by one.
    #.
 The Query Server receives the document object and applies it to every function
       from the stack.
-The emitted results are then joined into a single array and sent back to CouchDB.
+The emitted results are then joined into a single array and sent back to Cloudant.

    Now let's see how `reduce` functions are handled:

    #.
-CouchDB sends *as single command* list of available `reduce` functions
+Cloudant sends *as single command* list of available `reduce` functions
       with result list of key-value pairs that was previously received as result of `map` functions work.
    #.
 Query Server compiles reduce functions and applies them to key-value
       lists.
-Reduced result sends back to CouchDB.
+Reduced result sends back to Cloudant.

    As you may note, `reduce` functions been applied in single shot while `map` ones are applied in an iterative way per each document.
 This means that